-Within the initial contract, authority must be properly delineated and understood by all partners involved in this original agreement.
-Without the clear distribution of responsibilities, certain internal divisions will begin to fail due to significant neglect by one or more of the partners.
-We can help you resolve these issues by formulating or amending the original contract to better outline the roles of each business partner.
+Within the initial contract, the authority must be properly delineated and understood by all partners involved in this original agreement.
+Without a defined allocation of tasks, some internal divisions may start to collapse due to significant neglect by one or more of the partners.
+We can help you resolve these issues by formulating or amending the original contract to better outline the roles and responsibilities of each business partner.

-When a business partner purposely misrepresents themselves in order to receive personal financial gain from the profits of the company, they are participating in fraudulent activity.
-Our lawyers have the knowledge and dedication necessary to help you discover when issues like this arise within your company before a significant amount of financial damage is done.
+Fraud happens when a business partner intentionally misrepresents themselves in order to benefit financially from the company's profits.
+Our experienced business lawyers at KLG have the knowledge and dedication necessary to assist you in detecting the emergence of such problems within your company prior to a significant amount of financial damage being done.

 Non-Compete Agreement Violations

-By forming these types of agreements early on, a partnership dissolution can usually be avoided.
+A partnership dissolution may be avoided if these types of agreements are drafted early enough.
 This is especially true when you use the assistance of a professional KLG attorney to help guide your business partnership back to a path full of prosperity and profits.

-A dissolution of the business partnership is a last resort option given this means the business partners no longer want to be in business together.
-Seeking out experienced legal counsel in these situations is always the best option given they can be extremely complex in nature.
+Dissolution of the business partnership is the last resort option since it implies that the business partners no longer want to be in business together.
+Seeking out experienced legal counsel while dealing with these situations is always the best option, given that they can be highly complex in nature.

-The attorneys at Kleyman Law Group will transform this complex process into a simple and efficient transaction on your end.
-Our professional team ensures the business is shut down and the contract is completely ended between all parties.
-Our KLG attorneys will be able resolve any differing opinions about the official close of the business before we proceed through the closing process detailed below.
+The Business Partnership Dispute Lawyers at Kleyman Law Group will streamline this complex process into a simple and efficient transaction on your end.
+With the help of our expert staff, you can be certain that the business will be permanently closed and the contract will be ended between all parties.
+Our KLG attorneys will be able to settle any disputes that may arise over the business's official close.
+The closure process is outlined below.

-➢ First, all partners will file legal paperwork with both the state and federal agencies to cancel the business permits as well as any licenses obtained during the business startup.
+➢ First, all partners will file the required legal paperwork to the relevant state and federal agencies to cancel the business permits and any licenses obtained during the business startup.

-➢ Next, all the taxes and debts will be paid by the owners.
-This also includes the distribution of closing notifications to creditors, employees, and customers.
+➢ Next, the owners will pay all the taxes and debts.
+This also entails notifying about the closure to creditors, employees, and customers.

-➢ Finally, the business will be sold and all profits go to the founding owners.
+➢ Finally, the business will be sold, and all profits will go to the founding owners.

-Kleyman Law Group will guide you through the step-by-step process required to make this a seamless process once all owners officially agree to close up shop.
+Kleyman Law Group will guide you through the step-by-step process required to ensure a smooth transition for you -once all owners officially agree to close up the business.